 3. Exercise Several Times a Week

 You want to keep blood moving throughout your body during this time, so pick an exercise regimen you enjoy.
 You may not feel like jogging right now, but perhaps you can go for a swim or simply walk around the block.
-You should not worry about intensity or duration right now.
 Many gyms offer classes for pregnant women, so you should see what is available near you.
 You can stay in shape while making some great friends in the process.

 4. Get Enough Sleep

 To feel ready to exercise for the day, you will need a good night’s rest beforehand.
-You may need to change your sleeping arrangement so that you can rest better.
-You should be in a completely dark room, which means not having bright phones or computers lying around.
+Try to sleep in a completely dark room, which means not having bright phones or computers lying around.
 During pregnancy, adult women should get at least eight hours of sleep every night.
 While most adults can get away with seven hours, you have a baby growing inside you, so you need extra relaxation.

 While you need to gain fat, you do not have to sacrifice muscle tone.
-Your muscles help prevent you from gaining too much weight during pregnancy.
-Your exercise regimen should consist of some muscle training that target specific areas of the body.
-It is good for a lot of women to invest in some weights to have your own personal home gym.
-With strength training, you can also reduce the muscular pains and aches associated with pregnancy, labor and birth.
+Your muscles help prevent injury and they can also help prevent you from gaining too much weight during pregnancy.
+Your exercise regimen should consist of some muscle training that targets specific areas of the body.
+Invest in some weights to have your own personal home gym or to use while watching TV.
+An exercise ball is another great option.